EQuimper/twitter-clone-with-graphql-reactnative/README.md

 ![](https://image.ibb.co/btPGH5/Screen_Shot_2017_07_20_at_6_17_25_PM.png)

-7. But now the problem is the tweet came descendant.
-We don't have a way to managed it.
-Like twitter the last tweet is at the top not the inverse.
-We can change that easy.
+7. But now the problem is the tweet came in descendant fashion.
+We still don't have a way to managed it like in twitter the last tweet is at the top of the feed not the other way around.
+We can change that, its easy.
 Go inside the tweets models

 ##### src/models/Tweet.js